 I think we will continue to see improvements in basic material structure and implant design.
 Scientists, engineers, and surgeons continue to work on creating conditions that extend the durability and functionality of the artificial hip, including looking at ways of engineering devices that encourage bone to grow directly into the implant to reduce the risk of implant loosening and wear.

-Read the full Discovery to Recovery Spring 2013 issue.
+Originally published in Discovery to Recovery, Spring 2013 issue.